SSD Instance Store Volumes

 Instance Store Volume TRIM Support

-The following instances support SSD volumes with TRIM: I2, R3.
+The following instances support SSD volumes with TRIM: I2, I3, and R3.

 With instance store volumes that support TRIM, you can use the TRIM command to notify the SSD controller when you no longer need data that you've written.
 This provides the controller with more free space, which can reduce write amplification and increase performance.
 For more information about using TRIM commands, see the documentation for the operating system for your instance.